-The PE subject leader keeps photographic and video evidence of children's work (in a portfolio).
+The PE subject leader keeps photographic and video evidence of children's work (in a portfolio via the app).
 This demonstrates what the expected level of achievement is in each area of PE activity in each year of the school.
-Evidence of coaching and extra-curricular activities e.g. after school clubs and competitions will also be collected and stored in portfolios.
+Evidence of coaching and extra-curricular activities e.g. after school clubs and competitions will also be collected and stored in their own individual portfolios via the iPad.